Nahidzeinali-web/Portfolio/README.md

 ### Hi there 👋 This is Nahid Zeinali
-#### I am a Data Scientist and a PhD candidate in the Informatics program at the University of Iowa.
+#### I am a Data Scientist and PhD in the Informatics program at the University of Iowa.
 I am a dynamic professional with 8+ years of experience using data science and engineering methodologies to deliver tangible insights and enhance healthcare system outcomes.
 My research is focused on advancing AI techniques and using data-driven approaches to create deep learning algorithms for diverse clinical applications.
 ## Core Competencies:
 ♦ Health Informatics